 - What information will I need to provide to complete the application? (e.g. proof of income, new hire letter, savings account statements, rental references, tax returns, pet information)?

 Many property management companies and homeowners will not rent “sight-unseen”.
-Before submitting an application, find out the following:
+Before submitting an application, find out the following for a easier rental experience:

 - Is the prospective tenant required to physically view the property?